yanbotang/yanbotang.github.io/_teaching/Imperial_prob_stats.md

 location: "London, UK"
 ---

-Introductory class to probability theory for MSc students in statistics.
+Introductory class to probability theory for MSc students in statistics, from 2022 - now.